ArshadChowdhury/react-portfolio/README.md

 # React Portfolio
 ## Live site url - https://bettermailarshad.netlify.app
-## Built this react portfolio website of mine from scratch
+## Built this react portfolio website of mine fully from scratch
 ### I've used lots of React hooks in it like useState,useEffect etc hooks
 ### I've also included some of my smaller projects in the portfolio section, make sure you check them out.
 ## Here's a little preview of the webpage -